 - Other disorders of the basal ganglia

-- The option of one-month or longer rotation at Mayo's clinics in Rochester , Minn. or Jacksonville , Fla.
+- The option of one-month or longer rotation at Mayo Clinic in Rochester, Minnesota, or Jacksonville, Florida

-- Research opportunities in neurophysiology, clinical treatment trials and genetics.
+- Research opportunities in neurophysiology, clinical trials, and genetics

 Your fellowship experience will be busy and rewarding, with ample opportunity to observe and investigate all aspects of movement disorders.

-The research experience is directed towards understanding and applying findings to patient treatment.
+As a fellow, your research experience will be directed towards understanding and applying findings to patient treatment.